rylincoln/developer.fulcrumapp.com/_expression-examples/use-unix-timestamp-for-id.md

 ```js
 ONCE(Date.now)
 ```
 The example below divides the unix timestamp by 1000 and drops the decimals places using the [FLOOR()](/expressions/reference/floor/) expression.
-This generate a unique value with 10 characters.
+This generates a unique value with 10 characters.

 ```js
 ONCE(FLOOR(Date.now()/1000))